Avoid These 10 Foods If You Want Clear Skin

-There is a lot of information and misinformation floating around the Internet in regard to the correlation between nutrition or diet and acne.
+There is a lot of information and misinformation circulating on the Internet regarding the correlation between nutrition and diet and acne.
 While the debate rages on about specific foods that cause acne and what, precisely, the causal relationship may be, there are some foods more widely believed to affect skin health, including the formation of acne, than others.
 These are some of the biggest offenders.

 1. Milk and Dairy Products